Charlotte School of Law

 Charlotte School of Law (Charlotte Law) was a private for-profit law school in Charlotte, North Carolina, established in 2006.
 It was provisionally accredited by the American Bar Association (ABA) in 2008, and fully accredited in 2011.
 However, the ABA placed the school on probation in 2016, resulting in the school's closure the following year.
-While Charlotte Law served the community through expungement programs and restitution self-help clinics, it was also criticized for alleged mismanagement and compliance issues, which were later found to be true.
 Charlotte Law was owned by the InfiLaw System.

 History

 Charlotte Law was established in 2006 and initially accredited two years later.

+Compliance issues

 In November 2016, Charlotte School of Law was placed on probation by the ABA, which cited compliance issues tied to the school's admission policies and practices, including admitting applicants "who do not appear capable of satisfactorily completing its educational program and being admitted to the bar".
 On December 19, 2016, Charlotte School of Law lost its authority from the U.S. Department of Education to participate in the Federal Student Loan program.

-In January 2017 the school started a food bank and a "go fund me" project to help students who could not afford housing and groceries.
-Many students were forced to use Mecklenburg County services and crisis assistance to maintain housing, while the school offered them a loan in the amount of $1,000.
+In January 2017, the school offered students emergency $1,000 loans.

 On February 7, 2017, the Charlotte School of Law Alumni Association wrote to Dean Jay Conison and President Chidi Ogene demanding their resignations.
 The Alumni Association noted the falling admission standards, decreasing bar passage rates, and dismal employment prospects for graduates under Conison and Ogene's leadership.
 In addition, the Alumni Association decried what they deemed the misrepresentations and mismanagement of the administration "motivated first by profit and not the best interests of its students, faculty, and alumni."

-More than 150 students and former students have filed lawsuits against Charlotte School of Law alleging fraud, violations of the North Carolina Deceptive Trade Practices Act, and other claims.
-The students claim that "money ruled, not education.
-And they left a lot of poor folks holding the bag."
-Faculty recently laid off by the school are also considering wrongful termination lawsuits.
+In January 2017, more than 150 students and former students filed lawsuits against Charlotte School of Law alleging fraud, violations of the North Carolina Deceptive Trade Practices Act, and other claims.